axelerant/testimonials-widget/readme.txt

 * Character limit - Number of characters to limit testimonial views to
 * IDs filter - Comma separated IDs
 * Limit - Number of testimonials to pull at a time
+* Maximum Height - Set for maximum display height
-* Minimum Height - Increase this value if your testimonials are getting cut off when displayed
+* Minimum Height - Set for minimum display height
 * ORDER BY - Used when Random order is disabled
 * Sort by meta key - Used when Random order is disabled and sorting by a testimonials meta key is needed
 * ORDER BY Order - DESC or ASC